ad09009/myrsrcmngr/README.md

 - Python 3.10.6
 - Nmap 7.80

-The chosen database solutions (but other options compatible with Django should work just as well):
+The chosen database solutions:
 - sqlite3 3.37.2 (normally should already be included)
-- MariaDB 15.1
+- PostgreSQL 14.5

 ## Installation